arjunpatel17/electron/docs/api/browser-window.md

 Emitted when the window is closed.
 After you have received this event you should remove the reference to the window and avoid using it any more.

+#### Event: 'query-session-end' _Windows_
+Emitted when the user chooses to end the session or when an application calls one of the system shutdown functions.

 #### Event: 'session-end' _Windows_

 Emitted when window session is going to end due to force shutdown or machine restart